How to Eat Healthy on a Budget

 7 | Shop Online

 I love shopping online for groceries.
 Not only can you save money but you can also save time.
 Things like organic snacks and condiments can be crazy expensive at your local grocery store.
-I guarantee you can find them a lot cheaper if you buy online.
-My favorite places to buy groceries online are Amazon, Thrive Market, Vitacost and Boxed.com.
+I guarantee you can find them a lot cheaper if you buy them online.
+My favorite places to buy groceries online are Amazon, Thrive Market, and Vitacost.

 Amazon is great for organic fruit snacks and popcorn.
 And I almost always buy my protein powder on Amazon.
 They always have the best deal.
 And if you’re an Amazon prime member you can get your groceries delivered to your door in 2 days or less.